Table of Contents

 Official Description: Sibling fugitives and their hostages wind up in a strip bar that is crawling with bloodthirsty vampires in this horror classic.

-Classic Horror Films on HBO Max
+Classic Horror Films on Max

 Release Date: June 12, 1987